The Meaning of the Empress

 If teh Tarot Empress card represents an event, it calls for calmness and careful consideration of the choices of action, since things are much more delicate than they may seem.
 Also, it suggests that if you find the patterns behind the obvious, then you can accomplish much more than anyone at first imagined.

-About the Tarot Empress Card
+A. E. Waite about the Tarot Empress Card

 - The Magician